-Mr. LAU Chun Pong (劉振邦), aged 49, joined as the Company Secretary and Chief Financial Officer of the Group since December 2019.
+Mr. LAU Chun Pong (劉振邦), aged 50, joined as the company secretary and chief financial officer of the Group in December 2019.
 He is primarily responsible for financial reporting, business planning and company secretarial matters of the Group.
 Mr. Lau was awarded a degree of Bachelor of Business Economics by the University of California, Los Angeles in September 1997.
 Mr. Lau has been a member of HKICPA and the American Institute of Certified Public Accountants since 2002.